andrewbayd/load-test-k6-js/README.md

-Example project for load testing using k6
+Example project with different types of load and performance tests using JavasScript and k6.io